tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

   KINESIS_REGION: 'us-east-1'
   KINESIS_STREAM_NAME_EVENTS: 'offline-events'
 ```
-Because I don&#8217;t have a Kinesis plugin for serverless, we&#8217;re going to be running the bootstrap.js script prior to starting `serverless offline`, so we can use these environment variables across that bootstrap file, the Kinesis Lambda watcher, and in server less for the HTTP functions to publish to.
+Because I don't have a Kinesis plugin for serverless, we're going to be running the bootstrap.js script prior to starting `serverless offline`, so we can use these environment variables across that bootstrap file, the Kinesis Lambda watcher, and in server less for the HTTP functions to publish to.

 This is easy to make available in the serverless config, using a coalesce to look at the set for a stage passed in from the command line or falling back to a default value: